oktadeveloper/okta-blog-hugo/content/blog/simple-multifactor-authentication-in-node.md

 <img src="/img/blog/simple-multifactor-authentication-in-node/switch-to-classic-ui.png" alt="Switch to classic UI" width="300" class="center-image">

-Once you’ve enabled the Classic UI, you can click on the **Security** tab, then click **Multifactor** to select some factor types to enable.
+Once you've enabled the Classic UI, you can click on the **Security** tab, then click **Multifactor** to select some factor types to enable.
 You can choose which applications will use MFA, but this step is required to enable it on any of them.
 There are quite a few options, but for now choose Okta Verify, Google Authenticator, and SMS Authentication.

 <img src="/img/blog/simple-multifactor-authentication-in-node/factor-types.png" alt="Multi-factor Authentication Factor Types" width="800" class="center-image">